 A question we get asked regularly is:

-"How do I become a life coach?"
+"How do I become a life coach ... what does it take?"

 This is what making a difference in the world is all about!

-There are other reasons too.
+There are many other reasons too.

-For one thing, when you become a life coach, life will never again be boring.
-Each client is unique, with his or her own view of the world, own hopes and dreams and own obstacles to growth.
+As a professional life coach, your work will never again be boring.
+Each client is unique, with his or her own view of the world, hopes, dreams and obstacles to growth.

 And then there's the unrivalled flexibility of the career.
 You choose the hours you want to work, when you want to work, what types of people you want to have as your clients, and so on.

-Not if you choose to train with New Insights.
+No. Not if you choose to train with New Insights.

-You train in your own time and at your own pace.
+With us, you can train in your own time and at your own pace.

 That way you have the flexibility to control your destiny without taking unnecessary risks.

-Our certification programme will probably take you somewhere between 9 and 15 months to complete if you can allocate roughly 3 to 5 hours a week to it.
+Our certification programme will probably take you somewhere between 9 and 18 months to complete if you can allocate roughly 4 to 8 hours a week to it.

 And why not?

 When you become a life coach with your own practice you are in control and you decide your hours and the clients you prefer to work with.

 Life coaching practices share very few of the challenges associated with other small business start ups.
 They require minimal capital outlay, are generally low cost to operate and carry little risk.

-Yes, of course.
+Yes, of course!

 Good life coaches are in great demand.
-After all, they help people to achieve their goals and dreams so why wouldn't they be?
+After all, they help people to achieve their goals and dreams, so why wouldn't they be?